 - Maintain a positive nitrogen balance

 To optimize your recovery, aim for a protein intake of 1.6 to 2.2 grams per kilogram of body weight per day.
-Spread your protein consumption throughout the day, with a focus on high-quality sources such as:
+Spread your protein out across the day, leaning on high-quality sources such as:

 - Lean meats (chicken, turkey, beef)